Transfer Student FAQs

 What if I did not complete my high school diploma?

 You will be required to submit GED scores or another applicable High School Equivalency along with that portion of your high school record you did complete.

-May I request a waiver of the application fee?
+How do I request a fee waiver for the application?

 Is there financial aid available?

 Vassar does offer need-based financial assistance to transfer applicants.
 However, limited financial resources are designated for transfer students, and the applicant pool is highly competitive.

 Is financial aid available for international transfer students?

 We regret that we do not offer any financial assistance to international transfer students.
 Only U.S. citizens or permanent residents are eligible to apply to Vassar as financial aid candidates.